ScriBt/ScriBt/README.md

 * **Ninja** was introduced from Android Nougat (7.x.x) as an Alternative **Build System**.
     - No Compatibility Requirements.
+    - Some Features of it are Quicker Incremental Builds, and showing Progress of Build on compilation

 * Companions for Ninja (iirc), which were introduced in Nougat are...
     - **Kati** - https://android.googlesource.com/platform/build/kati/#kati